ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 - Data usage was much higher than expected (2GB per device on average)
 - Some of the state changes were completely missed (the app also broadcasts other important information)

+How did I miss this during development?
+Well, I:

+- Often tested with one user (myself)
+- Only tested it for a short amount of time
+- Was connected to a stable internet connection (Ethernet / WIFI)
+- Was plugged into a power outlet

+These are the kind of things you'll really have to think about when developing for mobile as resources genuinely are limited.
 Clearly it needed some rethinking before the next test group.
 So what went wrong?

 ### 1. A bad web socket integration